 Please note: None of the locations listed accept sharps (needles), thermometers, bloody or infectious wastes, or wastes from medical businesses.
 If you use sharps, learn how to dispose of them safely.

-Medicine Take Back Sites - Drop Box Locations
+Medicine Take Back Drop Box Locations and Medicine Mail-Back Supply Locations

 |Lacey Police Department